SummerGua/SummerGua/README.md

 ### Hi there 👋

-- 👨‍🔬 I’m currently studying at Nanjing Normal University
+- 👨‍🔬 I’m studying at Nanjing Normal University.
-- 🌱 I’m currently learning Vue3 & C++ & NestJS & ...
+- 🌱 I want to be a engineer with excellent skills.